Okelm/okelm.github.io/content/blog/ramda/index.md

 const sum1 = sumUp(elements, "ceramic")
 ```

-You can do and avoid repetition:
+You can do the following and avoid repetition:

 ```js
 const sumUpElements = sumUp(elements)